 It is a game played in casinos across the world by millions of people, and despite it being a simple game, strategy is a huge part of it.

 Some truck drivers will plan before drives, but it’s good practice to spend the time before every drive to plan the journey based on a range of factors, ensuring you get to the destination as efficiently and quickly as possible.

 Playing these types of games will help you get into that mindset of always planning ahead, and hopefully, that can be transferred into your driving.

 It’s easy to get so set in your ways with driving that it becomes difficult to change those habits.
 But a lot of those habits could be the potential cause of an incident in the future.

 You may feel that driving-wise, you have the necessary skills that make you a complete driver.
 In reality, driving is not about being able to do everything required in your truck.

-It’s not about being able to park, do a three point turn in a truck or drive big kilometres in one go.
+It’s not about being able to park, do a three-point turn in a truck, or drive big kilometers in one go.

 It’s about reacting to situations on the road and using your knowledge and skill to the best of your abilities.